Table of Contents

-Eventually, I’ll get around to putting the shingles on the roof.
+Eventually, I’ll get around to putting the shingles on the roof (Update: I put the shingles on the roof!).
 That is, once I finish the interior and decide if I’m adding dormers.
 But, details aside, that whole shingle on the roof thing has to happen.
-I’ve got the shingle lines drawn, so it’s really just a matter of gluing them on.
+I’ve already drawn the shingle lines, so it’s really just a matter of gluing them on.

 I say that like it’s an easy task.
 It might be.
 But I’m sure it will go sideways.
 Just wait.